Seahawks rookie Mike Morris plans to take advantage of Michael Bennett’s teachings

 And the reality is that there may be no player on the roster for whom mastering the proper technique is as important as it is for Morris.

-Morris is listed at 6 feet, 6 inches and 295 pounds, making him 3 inches taller than any other Seahawks interior defensive linemen, a position where the low man usually wins.
+Morris is listed at 6 feet, 6 inches and 295 pounds, making him 3 inches taller than any other Seahawks interior defensive linemen, a position at which the low man usually wins.

 That height had many thinking that Morris’ best position in the NFL would be as an edge rusher.